 The fritters turned out delicious and to my surprise even our grandsons liked them.
 Often the boys do not usually anything that looks different than plain meat and potatoes.

-Fritters are easy to prepare and you can be finished in a flash with this simple recipe.
+Easy corn fritters recipe is very to prepare and you can be finished in a flash with this simple recipe.
 They make a great appetizer or a side dish.

 - Prep Time: 10 min.